zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     b.  **Route template**: Enter "/"

-    c.  **Allowed HTTP methods**: Select Selected Methods and check GET
+    c.  **Allowed HTTP methods**: Select Selected Methods and check GET.

-    d.  **Backend URL**: Paste the policy document URL you copied in the previous task
+    d.  **Backend URL**: Paste the policy document URL you copied in the previous task.

     ![The + (Add) button is highlighted next to Proxies on the Function Apps blade.
 On the New proxy blade, the name is set to \"PolicyDocs,\" the route template is set to \"/\", the allowed HTTP methods is set to GET, and the backend URL is set to the URL copied from the blob in the storage account.](media/image107.png "Function App Proxies")